 Approved qualification partners will need to evidence that their qualification is aligned to the SCoPEd framework column A training standards.
 We’re already engaging with relevant partners to support them in this.

-While approved qualification partners and awarding bodies will have until 31 January 2028 to fully align themselves with the SCoPEd framework column A training standards, we recommend they start to consider any adjustments that need to be made in advance of this date.
+While approved qualification partners and awarding bodies will have until 31 January 2028 to fully align themselves with the SCoPEd framework column A training standards, we recommend any adjustments that need to be made are considered in advance of this date.

 What this means for your students

-The process for students graduating from any BACP approved qualification and applying to become a BACP member will be the same as it is today.
+The process for students graduating from any BACP approved qualification and applying to become a BACP member will be the same.

 If you would like to know more about SCoPEd please visit www.bacp.co.uk/SCoPEd or contact us by emailing approvedqualifications@bacp.co.uk